-The minimum age for employment is 16.
-The law does not exclude minors between the ages of 16 to 18 from any type of work.
+The minimum age for employment is 16 and the law excludes minors between the ages of 16 and 18 from the heaviest type of work.
 Minors are not allowed to work overtime and cannot work more than eight hours per day.
 The government effectively enforced child labor laws and devoted adequate resources and oversight to child labor policies.
-During the first nine months of the year, the Office of the Labor Inspector did not report any cases of child labor.
+During the first 10 months of the year, the Office of the Labor Inspector did not report any cases of child labor.

 The government effectively enforced laws and policies to protect children from exploitation in the workplace.
+Penalties were sufficient to deter violations.